quarkslab/libleeloo/README.md

  * debug: compiles with no optimisations and debug symbols (-g)
  * relwithdebinfo : compiles with full optimisations and debug symbols (-O3 -march=native -g)
  * release : compiles with full optimisations and no debug symbol (-O3 -march=native)

+This will compile the library.
+Then, as root, you can install it :

+    # make install

+In order to install the python bindings, do the following :

+    $ cd /path/to/src
+    $ cd bindings/python
+    $ mkdir build && cd build
+    $ cmake -DCMAKE_BUILD_TYPE=Release -DPYHON_VERSION=3.3 ..
+    $ make

+Then, as root :
+    # make install

 The PYTHON_VERSION variable tells CMake for which Python version the bindings must be compiled.